 Like, the small 40mm fan may appear to be a bit noisy at times.
 And the 2-year warranty doesn’t suit a cooler of this stature.

 Even after all these, I feel this liquid cooling solution is worth buying.
 The reasonable price along top performance levels makes it a good shot to take on.
-Also, check out some best 120mm CPU AIO coolers.

 6. Silverstone PF360-ARGB